-moduction of work, but is also a group of human beings with a wide range of needs and expectations, some of which it is the leader's responsibility to address.
-Leaders who are exact their team will find out what the team members need and expect of them, and they need out of their work and career, and work with team members to ensure those ends are met, in so far as they reasonably can.
-That may mean simply demonstrating interest in individual as a human being, or offering honest feedback for someone striving to develop their skills, or supporting someone in their career aspirations, or any one of a hundred other things.
+Demonstrating concern for people means recognizing that the team is not merely a tool for the production of work, but is also a group of human beings with a wide range of needs and expectations, some of which it is the leader's responsibility to address.
+Leaders who are concerned for their team will find out what the team members need and expect of them, and what they need out of their work and career, and work with team members to ensure those needs are met, in so far as they reasonably can.
+That may mean simply demonstrating interest in the individual as a human being, or offering honest feedback for someone striving to develop their skills, or supporting someone in their career aspirations, or any one of a hundred other things.